-In late 2023, the Australian Government in a joint statement, also affirmed their intent to
+In late 2023, the Australian Government in a joint statement, also affirmed their intent to work towards swiftly transposing the CARF into domestic law...to commence by 2027, subject to national legislative procedures.

 Submissions are open until 29 May 2024 and the UK government is seeking views from diverse industry participants from stakeholders, Crypto Asset Service Providers, financial institutions to professional advisory firms.
 The rules are scheduled to come into effect by 2026 and 2027 at the earliest for crypto asset exchanges.